hDoubleE/js-samples/README.md

 # Data Structures and Algorithms in JavaScript

+• This repo contains implementations of data structures and algorithms written in JS.

 • I intentionally use huge clunky variable names throughout this repo.
 While algorithm textbooks lean toward i, j, k, m, n, partition q etc...descriptive variable names help me to keep track of all the moving parts.

-• I'm still learning and will refactor and add to this when I can.
+• I'm still finalizing this repo and will continue to refactor and add to it.
 Right now, I just want to get something up to give an idea of progress made over the last several months since separating from the military.

 ## Backgroud